MinecraftServerControl/msc-gui/README.md

 many Linux and UNIX powered Minecraft servers since it was first released in 2011.

+MSC-GUI is currently under heavy development and will be in various stages of usability for the immediate future.
+As of this writing, the only code available is at the proof-of-concept stage.
+This proof-of-concept code will evolve or be replaced as the concept matures.
+When the MSC-GUI is in a more usable state, this message will be removed.

 ## Prerequisites for installation

 The Minecraft Server Control GUI uses Perl to present a web-based interface to